 Yes.
 Pristiq (desvenlafaxine) can increase blood pressure.
 If you already have high blood pressure, you should make sure it is well under control before you start taking a prescription of desvenlafaxine.
 Symptoms of high blood pressure can be completely non-existent, even though the condition exists.
 So it is wise to have this checked especially before taking medications that can increase hypertension.

-Where symptoms of HBP are noticeable, they can include severe headaches, pounding in the chest, ears or in the neck area, confusion, shortness of breath, fatigue, irregular heartbeat, blood in urine, vision problems, and pain in the chest area.
-Uncontrolled high blood pressure can lead to serious health risks such as internal tissue damage, stroke, or kidney failure.
+Where symptoms of HBP are noticeable, they can include severe headaches, pounding in the chest, ears, or around the neck, confusion, shortness of breath, fatigue, irregular heartbeat, blood in urine, vision problems, and pain in the chest area.
+Uncontrolled high blood pressure can lead to serious health risks such as internal tissue damage, stroke, or kidney failure.18

 When deciding to come off a drug such as Pristiq, one would be well-advised to choose to work with medical professionals who are familiar with methods and procedures which can mitigate withdrawal adverse effects to have the best chance of success with cessation.
-While Pristiq addiction (i.e., pleasure-seeking behavior despite negative consequences) is less frequently seen, dependence develops easily once the drug begins to alter the chemistry of the brain and CNS.
+While Pristiq addictive behaviors (i.e., pleasure-seeking behavior despite negative consequences) are less frequently seen, a dependence develops easily once the drug begins to alter the chemistry of the brain and CNS.

-If the Pristiq taper is too fast, there is a high risk for relapse, and lengthening the overall process.
-If the taper is too difficult, even if slowly done, and no other guidance or support of any kind is offered, it can be extremely hard to escape relapse as the symptoms of Pristiq withdrawal can be intolerable.
+If the Pristiq withdrawal is too fast, there is a high risk of relapse, and lengthening the overall process.
+If the process is too difficult, even if slowly done, and no other guidance or support of any kind is offered, it can be extremely hard to escape relapse as the symptoms of Pristiq withdrawal can be intolerable.
 There are many beneficial actions that can ease the discomforts that are commonly experienced when trying to stop taking Pristiq.

-However, Pristiq withdrawal can be made much easier to tolerate by choosing inpatient treatment, where constant monitoring is routine, and minute changes to dosage may be helpful within a taper schedule designed to fit the unique and most pertinent needs of an individual.
+However, Pristiq withdrawal can be made much easier to tolerate by choosing inpatient treatment, where constant monitoring is routine, and minute changes to dosage may be helpful within a withdrawal schedule designed to fit the urgent and most pressing needs of an individual.

 The presence of neurotoxic materials can have a detrimental effect on the central nervous system.
-Such symptoms as insomnia, depression and anxiety are linked to certain toxic substances found in heavy metals, pesticides, chemicals in foods, and many other sources.
-These, however prevalent in our modern lifestyles, can be isolated and gently purged, as a very effective way to prepare for a smooth taper.
+Such symptoms as insomnia, depression, and anxiety are linked to certain toxic substances like heavy metals, pesticides, chemicals in foods, cleaners, and many other sources.
+These toxic accumulations, however prevalent in our modern lifestyles, can be isolated and gently purged, as a very effective way to prepare for and ease a smooth cessation process.

 Alternative to Meds Center can provide much more information on request about our center’s safe methods, holistic therapies, diet, nutrition, removal of toxic burden, and many more helpful techniques that can significantly ease Pristiq withdrawal treatment.